 - Plumbers & Gasfitters (Local 5) - min 18 years old; high school diploma or G.E.D. required; final selection contingent on ability to pass a drug screen and background check.

 - Mozer Works, Inc. - looking to hire apprentices in window/door restoration; apply if you’re interested in a trade that combines fine carpentry, glazing, and painting; to apply, email your resume by clicking the link.

 - Army Educational Outreach Programs - AEOP Apprenticeships provide a unique opportunity for high school and undergraduate students to conduct real-world, Army-sponsored research alongside practicing scientists and engineers in world-class facilities.

-- The Science and Engineering Apprentice Program (SEAP) - matches practicing DoD scientists with talented high school students creating a direct mentor-student relationship that provides students with training that is unparalleled at most high schools.
+- The Science and Engineering Apprentice Program (SEAP) - (application open Nov 1 - Feb 28, 2019) matches practicing DoD scientists with talented high school students creating a direct mentor-student relationship that provides students with training that is unparalleled at most high schools.
 SEAP participants receive first-hand research experience and exposure to Department of Defense laboratories.
 SEAP fosters desire in its participants to pursue further training and careers in STEM.

-- Research & Engineering Apprenticeship Program (REAP) - a summer STEM program that places talented high school students, from groups historically under-represented and underserved in STEM, in research apprenticeships at area colleges and universities.
+- Research & Engineering Apprenticeship Program (REAP) - (application open Nov 1 - Feb 28, 2019) a summer STEM program that places talented high school students, from groups historically under-represented and underserved in STEM, in research apprenticeships at area colleges and universities.
 REAP apprentices work under the direct supervision of a mentor on a hands-on research project.
 REAP apprentices are exposed to the real world of research, they gain valuable mentorship, and they learn about education and career opportunities in STEM.
 REAP apprenticeships are 5-8 weeks in length (minimum of 200 hours) and apprentices receive a stipend.